zorbathut/dec/doc/documentation/mergemodes.md

 Dec now supports two different ways of combining Decs, [inheritance](inheritance.md) and [modules](modding.md).
 In both cases the Dec writer is likely to need to override or modify existing properties.
 Control over this can be complicated; there isn't a single default behavior that works in all cases.

-Imagine a modder who wants to take an existing bronze sword:
+Imagine a developer who wants to take an existing bronze sword:

 ```xml
 <WeaponDec decName="BronzeSword">